jupyter-book/mystmd/docs/creating-pdf-documents.md

 myst build my-document.md --pdf
 ```

 Based on the `output` field in the export list in the [frontmatter](#export-frontmatter-pdf), the PDF and a log file will be written to `exports/my-document.pdf` and any associated log files.
 If the output file is a folder, the document name will be used with a `.pdf` or `.tex` extension, as appropriate.
-Any necessary auxilary files (e.g. for example `*.png` or `*.bib`) will be added to the base folder (`exports/` above).
+Any necessary auxiliary files (e.g. for example `*.png` or `*.bib`) will be added to the base folder (`exports/` above).

 ## Rendering PDFs with $\LaTeX$